-In addition to this policy, all members of staff are required to read the DfE guidance: Keeping Children Safe in Education (September 2021) Part 1 and complete Educare training at the beginning of each academic year (or during induction should they join the school later in the year), including Online Safety training.
+In addition to this policy, all members of staff and Governors are required to read the DfE guidance: Keeping Children Safe in Education (September 2023) Part 1 and complete Educare training at the beginning of each academic year (or during induction should they join the school later in the year), including Online Safety training, including an understanding of the expectations, applicable roles, and responsibilities in relation to filtering and monitoring systems in place at the school.
 As agreed with Governors and proprietors, those who do not work directly with children need to read (at least) Annex A.